mRadoev/Forum-Web-Project/README.md

 ### Voting System

-- Endpoints to allow users to upvote replies
+- Endpoints to allow users to like/dislike replies
 - Logic to prevent users from upvoting a reply multiple times

 ### Best Reply Feature

-- Endpoint for the topic author to choose the best reply for their topic
+- Endpoint for choosing topic's best reply
 - Only the topic author can select the best reply

 ### Testing

-- Unit tests for each endpoint to ensure they behave as expected
 - Postman tests